SovereignCloudStack/standards/Standards/scs-0007-v1-certification-integrators.md

 The audit for the certification of an implementation partner is carried out by a person appointed by the Forum SCS-Standards.
 The person will assess and, if necessary, obtain evidence from the organization to be certified as to whether and to what extent the criteria have been met.

 If one of the above criteria is not met, the forum can be requested to certify the candidate nevertheless.
-This must be decided by unanimous vote in the forum, two third of all eligble votes must be present.
+This must be decided by unanimous vote in the forum, two third of all eligible votes must be present.
 Abstentions are not counted as votes against.